Methodology to Develop a Discrete-Event Supervisory Controller for an Autonomous Helicopter Flight

 This article is not in any list yet, why not save it to one of your lists.Abstract

-The National Research Council (NRC) of Canada is actively engaged in the development of an advanced autonomy system for the Bell 412 helicopter.
-This system's capabilities extend to executing complex missions, such as arctic resupply flights, where the helicopter autonomously performs tasks like takeoff with cargo, navigation while avoiding potential obstacles, and precise landing at its destination, all while minimizing the need for pilot intervention.
+The National Research Council Canada (NRC) is actively engaged in the development of an advanced autonomy system for the Bell 412 helicopter.
+This system’s capabilities extend to the execution of complex missions, such as arctic resupply missions.
+In an arctic resupply mission, the helicopter autonomously delivers supplies to a remote arctic base.
+During the mission it performs tasks such as takeoff, navigation, obstacle avoidance, and precise landing at its destination, all while minimizing the need for pilot intervention.
 The complexity of this autonomy system necessitates the inclusion of a high-level supervisory controller.
-This controller plays a critical role in monitoring mission progress, interacting with various system components, and efficiently allocating resources on board.
-Conventionally, supervisory controllers are embedded within monolithic programs, lacking transparent state flows and making modifications and system behavior testing a significant challenge.
-In our research, we present an innovative approach to develop supervisory controllers for autonomous rotorcraft.
-Leveraging the DEVS (Discrete Event System Specification) formalism and the Cadmium simulation engine, we effectively address the aforementioned challenges.
-Using the NRC's Bell-412 autonomy system as a comprehensive case study, we elucidate the entire development process for a state-based, event-driven supervisory controller for autonomous rotorcraft.
-This process encompasses modeling, implementation, verification, validation, testing, and deployment.
-It incorporates a simulation phase, in which the supervisor integrates with various components within a Digital Twin of Bell 412, and a real-time operations phase, where the supervisor becomes an integral part of the actual Bell 412 helicopter.
+This controller plays a critical role in monitoring mission progress, interacting with system components, and efficiently allocating resources.
+Conventionally, supervisory controllers are embedded within monolithic programs, lacking transparent state flows.
+This causes system modification and testing to be a significant challenge.
+In our research, we present an innovative approach and methodology to develop supervisory controllers for autonomous aircraft on the example of the NRC Bell 412.
+Using the Discrete Event System Specification (DEVS) formalism and the Cadmium simulation engine, we effectively address the challenges above.
+We discuss the entire development process for a state-based, event-driven supervisory controller for autonomous rotorcraft using the NRC’s Bell-412 autonomy system as a comprehensive case study.
+This process includes modeling, implementation, verification, validation, testing, and deployment.
+It incorporates a simulation phase, in which the supervisor integrates with components within a Digital Twin of the Bell 412, and a real-time operations phase, where the supervisor becomes an integral part of the actual Bell 412 helicopter.
 Our method outlines the smooth transition between these phases, ensuring a seamless and efficient process.